pjf3av/fast-react-pizza/README.md

 # Fast React Pizza

+**Note: This project is based on the [The Ultimate React Course by Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course/)**.

 This demo project simulates an online ordering platform tailored for a pizzeria.
 Users can browse through available menu options and simulate the ordering process.
 Leveraging React's capabilities, the application demonstrates efficient state management and responsive design principles.
 This project serves as a practical showcase of frontend development techniques, offering insights into building intuitive user interfaces for online food ordering systems.

 **Live Deployment: [https://pjf3av-fast-react-pizza.netlify.app/](https://pjf3av-fast-react-pizza.netlify.app/)**.